Background on CHS Administration

 Download this Chapter: Background on CHS Administration (PDF)

 What is a CHS Administrator?
 At first glance, this seems like a simple question with a straightforward answer.
 Minnesota administrative rules (Minn.
-R. 4736.0110) make it clear that the community health services (CHS) administrator is a required position for community health board recipients of the Local Public Health Act grant funds.
+R. 4736.0110) make it clear that the community health services (CHS) administrator is a required position for community health board recipients of the Local Public Health Grant funds.
 Additionally, the administrative rules outline the minimum required qualifications and skills of professionals desiring to fill this role.
 It is a role that has existed in Minnesota's community health services system since its inception in 1976.
 Yet, the authorities, responsibilities, and qualifications of this role are poorly understood by many, leading some to question the value of the CHS administrator.

 The position of CHS administrator goes back to the first set of administrative rules promulgated for CHS in 1976.
 In fact, the original rules actually outlined seven "key administrative personnel", including the nursing director; the home health services director; the disease prevention and control director; the emergency medical services director; the health education director; the environmental health services director; and the community health services administrator.